SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### Ice Cream

 1. Do you like ice cream?
   I'm a big fan of ice cream especially when it's sunny and hot.
+And it is
 2. Did you eat ice cream when you were a child?
   No, I spent my childhood in the countryside where at that time there was neither ice cream nor ice lolly.
 3. Are there shops selling ice cream near the place where you live?